Ephesus

 At first, the journey was smooth and safe.
 They passed through the island of Kos and the ancient city of Knidos and arrived at the island of Rhodes smoothly and beautifully, and stopped at the island of Rhodes to resupply the boat and buy provisions.

 Here, water, bread, and other food needed for their ships would be purchased.
 The Rhodians thought that these two beautiful Ephesian girls and men who came ashore were gods and goddesses, and held a great feast in their honor.
 Before leaving Rhodes, these newlywed Ephesians went to the temple of Helios and presented a golden vase to the sun god.
-On the vase was the inscription, “Oh sun god, this gift was presented to you by two young men named Antheia and Habrokomes from the beautiful city of Ephesus.”

 When the preparations were completed, the journey started again, but after a short while, the wind stopped, and the boat could not move and remained in the middle of the sea.
 The worst part was that a Phoenician pirate ship had this ship under surveillance.
 The pirate Korimbos was aware of the value of the Ephesian boat.
 He had smelled it like a shark and was waiting for the right moment.

-When the pirates found the opportunity, they attacked the boat, plundered it, and captured everyone on board.
-Then they set the boat on fire and sank it.
-He was planning to take them to the city of Tyre (a port city of the Phoenician State) and sell them.
-But events changed very quickly.
-The captain of the pirates, Korimbos, had fallen in love with Habrokomes, and his assistant, Evskinos, had fallen in love with Antheia.
+When the pirates saw an opportunity, they attacked the boat, plundering it and capturing everyone aboard.
+They set the boat on fire and sank it.
+The pirate captain, Korimbos, had fallen in love with Habrokomes, while his assistant, Evskinos, had developed feelings for Antheia.

 Both men made separate suggestions to the young men and said,